The Dunes Club: Facilities and amenities

 The Dunes Club consists of a main clubhouse, which includes a gift shop, formal dining hall with a stage and dance floor, indoor/outdoor formal bar, tea room used for small formal events, casual restaurant with deck dining, restrooms, kitchens and staff offices and living quarters.
 From the north side entrance of the clubhouse or through the parking lot is access to a casual snack bar offering lunch foods as well as ice cream, an outdoor snack bar, a casual outdoor food service, deck, pool, children's pool and two bars.
 Further down are the member bathhouses, which are small units for storing chairs and umbrellas, and the headquarters of the bathhouse staff who carry chairs and umbrellas for members.
 Located in proximity to the beach is the first aid center, where medical supplies are stored, and the children's camp, a day camp for those ages 4 and older.
 Further down and closer to Narrow River are member cabanas.
 These are small rooms with ground-level porches that have chairs and tables for relaxation and dining as well as storage for chairs, umbrellas and surfboards.
 These are staffed by two cabana stations, and cabana lease holders have access to a special cabana menu that changes daily.
-Bordering the parking lot and Narrow River, respectively, are four clay tennis courts and four asphalt tennis courts.
+Bordering the parking lot and Narrow River, respectively, are eight clay tennis courts.
 Adjoining the asphalt courts is the pro shop, which sells rackets, balls, and other tennis equipment to members.
 A tennis pro and multiple instructors are employed each summer to offer private lessons, group clinics, and day camps for children.